Anthony-Mariotti/palworld-server-configurator/README.md

 Configure your palworld server with easy sliders, toggles, and text boxes.
 No more finding and searching a large configuration file just to change one setting.

+> Desktop version is currently unavailable at this time.
+GitHub Actions needs to be configured in order to build and release the installers.
+Cloning, building, and running the desktop app is still fully available if you would like to test drive the desktop app.

 ## Developing

 You will need to install [Rust](https://www.rust-lang.org/) and system dependencies.
 This project uses [Tauri](https://tauri.app/) to create the desktop version and is a requirement to build.